Rana Adhikari

 Rana Adhikari's group focuses on new detector technologies for fundamental physics experiments (gravitational waves, dark matter, and near field gravity).
 These precision measurements require pushing the capabilities in mechanical oscillators, nonlinear optics, acoustic metamaterials, and high efficiency photodetection for quantum measurements.

-Professor Cushing’s research focuses on developing new, laser-based instrumentation for chemistry, physics, biology, and materials problems.
-Currently, the Cushing group is developing a table-top transient x-ray technique, high-flux entangled photon spectroscopy, and few-femtosecond, driven-lattice experiments.
+Professor Cushing's research focuses on developing new, laser-based instrumentation for chemistry, physics, quantum, and materials problems.
+Currently, the Cushing group is developing table-top transient x-ray techniques, on-chip entangled photon spectroscopy, and various ultrafast electron experiments.

 Prof. Daraio’s research focuses on engineering new materials with advanced mechanical and sensing properties, for application in robotics, medical devices, and vibration absorption.
 Her group developed new materials and methods for acoustic imaging and thermal sensing in medicine and health monitoring.
 Recently, her group began exploring new materials from engineered living systems, creating plant-based biological matrix composites with new functionalities.